 Competition / cooperation: Decision for a competition style event.
 Teams can win prizes ranging from tech gadgets to start-up coaching and participation in accelerator programs.

 Participant recruitment: Creation of an information hub.
-Contacting local universities, start-up hubs, tech companies, accelerator programs and government agencies to spread news about the event through their networks.
+Contacting local universities, start-up hubs, tech companies, accelerator programs, and government agencies to spread news about the event through their networks.
 Start of the social-media campaign.

 3 months before the hackathon

-Participant recruitment: Creation of an online form that covers participants’ contact details, their current profession and their projected role during the hackathon.
+Participant recruitment: Creation of an online form that covers participants’ contact details, their current profession, and their projected role during the hackathon.
 Registration requires the payment of a small nominal fee that will be refunded after participation.

 Ideation: Decision for a pitch-style ideation process at the hackathon.
 Participants can indicate if they have a project idea for the hackathon and provide a short description as part of the registration form.